 - Pick the Personal plan if you look for a simple place for blogging or showing off your creations.
 This is a pretty limited plan, with no eCommerce capabilities or advanced analytics and marketing tools: but if you’re not looking to turn your website into a business, it’s a great place to start.

 - For small businesses, the Business plan may seem like a pretty good option.
 After all, it’s in the name!
-You can use this plan to run an eCommerce business and accept donations.
+You can use this plan to sell unlimited product options online and accept donations.
 However, I’ll suggest against choosing it.